Close Alert Banner

 When will you get your record check?

-• Applicants who have criminal records, require fingerprinting, or have lived in certain jurisdictions in the past five years, do not qualify for on-the-spot service, as their record checks require additional time to process.
+• Applicants who have criminal records, require fingerprinting, or have lived in certain jurisdictions in the last five years may experience a longer wait time for processing.

-• Applicants will be advised at the time of intake what the processing time will be on their record check, as it varies based on individual circumstances.
+• Applicants will be advised at the time of intake what the processing time will be on their record check, as it varies based on the number of applications in the processing queue.
 Further, system outages can affect availability.

 Record Check Pick-Up

-• Completed record checks are to be picked up in the main lobby of the police station 24 hours a day, 7 days a week.
+• Completed record checks can be picked up in the main lobby of the police station 7 days a week from 7am - Midnight.

 • Photo identification is required to pick up a completed record check.